Legoless/Haystack/README.md

 - **Scripts**

-   Handful of bash and Ruby scripts that help with iOS development.
+   Handful of Bash and Ruby scripts that speed up iOS development.
 Scripts include management of Xcode SDK's, copying them around, which is useful for Beta development.

 - **SDK**